George Copeland: Critical reception

 No Author, Toledo Times (October 18, 1919):

 So great was the throng that crowded to the Woman's Building last night to hear the Copeland piano recital that a conductor on the Cherry street car line was heard to remark: "Thought the McCormack concert was Thursday night."

 And worthy to be ranked with the two previous musical events of the week, the brilliant opening concerts of the Civic Music League and the Teacher's Course, was the playing of George Copeland, pianist extraordinare.

 The auditorium seating 1200 persons was crowded to capacity before the hour for opening and latecomers willingly stood leaning against the wall during more than an hour's program by this wizard of the keyboard.

 Copeland's playing was new to Toledo and it took the audience, in which was represented practically every musician and music fan in the city, by storm.
 Invited to a complimentary concert by the J.W.
 Greene Co., although the fame of the artist had been heralded, few were prepared for the masterful interpretations of Copeland.

 He seems in a class by himself in his mastery over the instrument.
 Totally unlike physically the traditional pianist of the long locks and temperamental make-up and producing a first impression of a prosperous business or professional man of the day, the moment the player struck the opening chords, with which he elects to begin each of his numbers by way of preliminary, the cognoscenti knew that an artist had come among them.

 And not only musicians but everybody in the audience passed immediately under his spell.
 A piano recital, the most deadly form of entertainment in the hands of mediocrity, had become for the time a thing of life and joy and personal satisfaction to every listener.

 It will be long before Toledo will hear a more perfect rendition of Beethoven's Moonlight Sonata than that with which Copeland opened his program.
 There followed a Gavotte and Musette by Gluck, two sprightly French dances and then Chopin.
 It was the Chopin Waltz, Op.
 70 no. 3 which was the first number to be repeated by the Ampico, a roll made from Copeland's playing being substituted for the fingers of the pianist.

 As an interpreter of the impressionistic Debussy, Copeland betrayed his real greatness.
 Such limpid, liquid tones, in the Reflections in the Water; such sprightliness in Danse de Puck (Dance of Puck)!
 At the conclusion of the Debussy group, one number of which was repeated by the Ampico, after responding with bows four times to the insistent applause, the artist, taking the compliment for the composer rather than to himself, played as the single encore of the evening, Debussy's A Night in Granada.

 The three Spanish compositions with which the program closed showed the versatility of the pianist and were delightful.

-"R.R.G" in the Boston Herald (January 4, 1929):